I’ve been fighting a KPI (key performance indicator) battle recently. Setting appropriate KPIs is an…

-Gunderson Direct has long-lasting relationships with some of the country’s largest corporations, helping them lower customer acquisition costs and increase profits using address-based integrated direct marketing programs.
+Gunderson Direct has long-lasting relationships with some of the country’s largest corporations, helping them to lower their customer acquisition costs and increase profits using address-based integrated direct marketing programs.

-Drop us a line for more information on how our direct mail expertise can help your business.
+Drop us a line for more information on how our direct marketing expertise can help your business.

 If you found this information valuable, sign up for our newsletter.